 - Three nutritious meals daily served restaurant style with flexible menu options and between meal snacks

 - On-site Physical and Occupational Therapy*

 - Medical, Dental, Podiatry, & Audiology services* available through on-site clinic

 - Daily programs, events & outings*

 - Chapel and worship services

 *Additional fees may apply for some services

 Bethany Home accepts private insurance, long term care insurance, Medicare and Medicaid and is a VA Certified facility.
-For more information on Bethany Home Long-Term Healthcare, contact Maggie Hancock at (785) 227-2334 ext.
-140 or at firstname.lastname@example.org.
+For more information on Bethany Home Long-Term Healthcare, contact Melanie Seehafer at (785) 227-2334 ext.
+145 or at firstname.lastname@example.org.

-An application for admission to Independent Living, Assisted Living and/or the long-term care center must be completed and returned to Bethany Home, accompanied by a $35.00 per person non-refundable check.
+An application for admission to the Cottages Independent Living, Sunflower Terrace Assisted Living and/or the Bethany Home long-term care center must be completed and returned to Bethany Village, accompanied by a $40.00 per person non-refundable check.
 The applicant is encouraged to have a personal meeting and/or tour of the facilities.
 The Admissions Committee will review the application, with priority placement according to level of need or in order of the date on the application.

-An admission fee will be charged at the time of admission to assisted living or long-term care to cover costs for individual record and room preparation.
+An admission fee will be charged at the time of admission to Sunflower Terrace Assisted Living or Bethany Home long-term care to cover costs for individual record and room preparation.
 Bethany Home’s admission fee varies depending on the resident’s payment source.